Logo

 Is one better than the other?

-Freelancer Vs. Self-Employed
+Freelancer vs. Self-Employed

 Workers can achieve unlimited levels of success by being a freelancer or self-employed workers – don’t let anyone tell you otherwise.
 It’s easy to see why freelancers get so much flack for how they do business.
 Here are a couple of reasons.

 It’s easier to be a freelancer.
-It’s easier than ever before to offer your services online without needing an office to operate.
+It’s easier than ever to offer your services online without needing an office to operate.
 People who dismiss the efforts of being a freelancer are often those with a more traditional mindset.

 What is the difference between freelancing and self-employment?

-A Self-Employed Worker On His Laptop
+A Self-Employed Worker on His Laptop

 1. Freelancers often work alone.

 Workers who call themselves freelancers typically work alone.
 Self-employed individuals, on the other hand, are more likely to hire employees to help run their businesses.
-This isn’t because freelancers lack the financial capacity to hire help but mainly because self-employed individuals usually operate in the entrepreneurial field.
+This isn’t because freelancers lack the financial capacity to hire help but because self-employed individuals usually operate in the entrepreneurial field.

 To help you better understand this difference, here’s an example.
 Suzy works as a freelance writer and offers writing services to her clients.

-She doesn’t need the help of others to run her business, and her only focus is providing top-quality work.
+She doesn’t need others’ help to run her business, and her only focus is providing top-quality work.
+Martin, on the other hand, is self-employed and owns a content writing company.

 To offer his services, he enlisted the help of a dozen writers who take on multiple projects every day.
+This allows him to focus on more growth-oriented aspects of the business, such as sourcing clients, marketing, and advertising.

 2. Self-employed workers focus on business building.